In Response to the COVID-19 Pandemic

 The decision about whether to engage in in-person services is based on current conditions and guidelines, which may change at any time.
 The utilization of teletherapy services continues as an on-going option, as long as it is feasible and clinically appropriate.

-In order to provide you with in-person services, the following protocols must be followed by patients/clients and providers:
+In order to provide in-person services, the following protocols must be followed:

-Patients/clients and providers will be required to wear face coverings or masks while in the office building.
+Wear face coverings or masks in common areas while in the office building.
 If you do not have a face covering, one will be provided to you.

 All persons will be screened upon entering the building, including temperature check and administration of COVID-19 screening questions.
 You will be asked to reschedule, using telehealth, if screening of you and/or any accompanying persons (e.g., parent/guardian of a client who is a minor) indicates risk.

-You agree not to present for in-person services if you have a fever, shortness of breath, coughing, or any other symptoms associated with COVID-19 or if you have been exposed to another person who is showing signs of infection or has confirmed COVID-19 within the past two weeks (The usual policies of payment for missed sessions with less than 24 hours’ advance notice are suspended if you meet this criteria).
+Please do not present for in-person services if you have any symptoms associated with COVID-19 or if you have been exposed to another person who is showing signs of infection or has confirmed COVID-19 within the past two weeks.
+Please utilize the option for telehealth services.

-We reserve the right to require telehealth appointments of any or all clients/patients versus in-person appointments if we believe it to be necessary to maintain the safety of staff and clients/patients.
+We reserve the right to require virtual/telehealth appointments of any or all clients/patients versus in-person appointments if we believe it to be necessary to maintain the safety of staff and clients/patients.

 For more information on guidelines, please visit: